YUMOTO Genki

 In the GS cohorts, we found that self-shading accelerated leaf senescence with increased expression of stress-induced genes and chlorophyll catabolic pathways.
 Removal of new leaves prolonged leaf longevity.
 Thus, the leaf longevity of GS cohorts was controlled by depending on leaf age and local shading that determine photosynthetic efficiency to replace low efficient leaves by new leaves.
 In contrast, in the OW cohorts, leaf longevity was prolonged and became insensitive to shading, but leaf senescence was strongly suppressed by the removal of the reproductive organs.
 The expression of senescence genes induced by abiotic stress as well as ORE1 and NAP homologs was suppressed by sink-removal.
 The synchronous leaf senescence in the OW cohorts is achieved by the combination of shut-down of age- and shade-induced senescence and translocation of nutrients to the strong demand for reproduction at the whole plant level.

-In conclusion, our results demonstrate that there is a major switching leaf senescence controls that optimize photosynthetic production and storage/reproductive translocation in the seasonal schedule of the perennial plant.
+In conclusion, our results demonstrate that there is a major switching leaf senescence controls that optimize photosynthetic production and storage/reproductive translocation in the seasonal schedule of the perennial plant. - External links

-SNS
+- SNS

-Related pages
+- Related pages